New? Start here

 - Docs cheat sheet Need a quick reference for the Docs basics you've learned?
 Download this cheat sheet.

-Better brainstorming Google Docs is a powerful tool for brainstorming with your team.
-Whether you need a name for a new product or a different place for lunch, Docs makes it easy to share ideas, get feedback fast, and collaborate with your team.
+Top 10 ways to brainstorm with Google Apps Whether you need a name for a new product or a different place for lunch, Google Apps makes it easy to share ideas, get feedback fast, and collaborate with your team.

 Top 4 Docs tips

 Can I still work with Microsoft Word files?